 FRAUNHOFER ITEM & INSTITUTE FOR GLYCOMICS JOINT LABORATORY FOR ANTI-INFECTIVE RESEARCH

-Researchers from the Institute for Glycomics have partnered with researchers from the Fraunhofer Institute for Toxicology and Experimental Medicine and the Hannover Medical School, Hannover Germany in an internationally-funded program called ‘iCAIR: Fraunhofer International Consortium for Anti-Infective Research’ to develop new anti-infective drugs.
-The consortium aims to discover new treatments to combat respiratory viruses including influenza virus and respiratory infection-causing bacteria and fungi.
-Infectious diseases and antibiotic resistance are a global, and potentially deadly threat.
+The Institute for Glycomics have partnered with the Fraunhofer Institute for Toxicology and Experimental Medicine and the Hannover Medical School, Hannover Germany in an internationally-funded program called ‘iCAIR: Fraunhofer International Consortium for Anti-Infective Research’ to develop new anti-infective drugs.
+The Consortium aims to discover new treatments to combat respiratory viruses including influenza virus and respiratory infection-causing bacteria and fungi.
+Infectious diseases and antimicrobial resistance are a deadly threats, worldwide.
 Previously effective antibiotics are becoming less and less effective against multi-resistant bacteria, and there is an urgent need to develop new drugs and treatments to combat infection.
-The biggest hurdle in developing new medications is getting them from the laboratory into clinical trials, bridging the gap from the discovery of new agents to their development by the pharmaceutical industry into potential medications. iCAIR will be working on the development of anti-infective therapies that take new treatment options all the way from the identification of potentially beneficial substances to the preclinical proof of concept.
+The biggest hurdle in developing new medications is getting them from the laboratory into clinical trials, bridging the gap from the discovery of new agents to their development by the pharmaceutical industry into potential medications. iCAIR is working on the development of anti-infective therapies that take new treatment options all the way from the identification of potentially beneficial substances to the preclinical proof of concept.
 The alliance will establish a development platform that will cover all the steps of a targeted drug development process, from identifying potential points of attack, right through to drug design and efficacy testing.